JustinTArthur/vsfieldkit/docs/scan_interlaced_deep_dive.rst

         Attribution-NonCommercial-ShareAlike 3.0 Unported License
         <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_

+Additionally, the ``attack_factor`` parameter can be used to brighten newly-scanned lines.

 .. warning::
     It's not recommended to add decay unless you know what the playback device's refresh rate will be ahead of time.
 If the final video's framerate